-- Protection Profile for General Purpose Operating Systems (GPOS PP); or - Protection Profile for Mobile Device Fundamentals (MDF PP); or - Protection Profile for Application Software (App PP).
+- Protection Profile for General Purpose Operating Systems (GPOS PP), Version 4.2.1 - Protection Profile for Mobile Device Fundamentals (MDF PP), Version 3.2 - Protection Profile for Application Software (App PP), Version 1.3 - Protection Profile for Mobile Device Management (MDM PP), Version 4.0

 These Base-PPs are all valid because a VPN client may be a specific type of stand-alone software application or a built-in component of an operating system, whether desktop or mobile.
-Regardless of which Base-PP is claimed, the VPN client functionality defined by this PP-Module will rely on the Base-PP. Sections 5.1, 5.2, and 5.3 of this PP-Module describe the relevant functionality for each Base-PP, including specific selections, assignments, or inclusion of optional requirements that must be made as needed to support the VPN client functionality.
+Regardless of which Base-PP is claimed, the VPN client functionality defined by this PP-Module will rely on the Base-PP. Sections 5.1, 5.2, 5.3, and 5.4 of this PP-Module describe the relevant functionality for each Base-PP, including specific selections, assignments, or inclusion of optional requirements that must be made as needed to support the VPN client functionality.